violet4/fabric_helper/README.md

 Example usage:

 `fabric_helper 'please make a new pattern which can be used to help me organize and outline information. it needs to be especially skilled with markdown format, particularly nested bullet/numbered lists. i should be able to feed it an essay and ask it to generate a well structured bullet-point-format outline.'`

+* Automatically titles the pattern and places it in your patterns folder (for example, on linux that's `~/.config/fabric/patterns/my_new_pattern/system.md`) with an appropriate name befitting the new pattern.